How to polish a knife – the basics and top tips.

 5. The blade should be removed with the rag.

-6. If you want to completely get rid of any rust, you have to prepare another abrasive cloth or steel wool.
+6. If you want to completely get rid of any type of rust, you have to prepare an additional abrasive cloth or even steel wool.

 8. If you have a lot of oil or dirt, use a clean polishing cloth to remove it.